 A web based maintenance software lets managers compile information on an organization's maintenance operations, easily refer to historical data and records, and make forecasts and informed decisions about what needs to be done.

-Maintenance management systems have tools that help managers track utilization rates and show variances between estimated labor time and actual time.
+Maintenance management systems help managers track utilization rates and show variances between estimated labor time and actual time.
 Most CMMS programs have calendar tools that allow managers to make informed decisions about labor resource allocation and scheduling.
-These tools help identify under-utilization and productivity bottlenecks as well as insights into how to make improvements in both.